-Digital transformation is moving steadily to prevail in all business aspects; nowadays, most organizations’ data are created digitally and are kept in company’s local data centers or at cloud service providers.
+Digital transformation is moving steadily to prevail in all business aspects; nowadays, most organizations’ data are created digitally and are kept in the company’s local data centers or at cloud service providers.
 A great amount of the stored data is sensitive, such as customers’ Personally Identifiable Information (PII), patients’ Personal health information (PHI), and customers’ financial information (credit card and banking information), in addition to business sensitive data such as business plans, trade secrets, and other proprietary information.
 Threat actors are aware of the importance of such data and are developing new means to gain unauthorized access to such data for malicious purposes.

 The cost of data breaches surged over the last several years.
-This is due the increased shift to digital transformation, where lax safety practices open organizations to wide arrays of cyberattacks.
-According to the IBM report “Cost of a data breach 2022“, the global average cost of a single data breach has reached up to $4.35M, while the average cost of a data breach in the United States has reached up to $9.44M, highest worldwide.
+This is due to the increased shift to digital transformation, where lax safety practices open organizations to wide arrays of cyberattacks.
+According to the IBM report “Cost of a data breach 2022”, the global average cost of a single data breach has reached up to $4.35M, while the average cost of a data breach in the United States has reached up to $9.44M, the highest worldwide.

 The IBM report covers the causes of data breaches as well.
 For instance, it states that stolen or compromised credentials remain the primary vehicle leveraged by threat actors to gain initial access to the target corporate IT environment.
 As Medibank experienced, discovering data breaches is also a daunting task.
 Threat actors may remain hidden within the target IT environment, further increasing the cost and exposing the target organization’s data.
 According to an IBM report, in 2022, it took an average of 277 days to identify and contain a breach.